Alchemist-X/howcryptoworksbook/Chapter_06_Market_Structure_Trading.md

 At the heart of perpetuals lies the **funding payment system**, a periodic transfer between long and short positions designed to keep the contract's price anchored to the spot index.
 This mechanism works on a simple principle: when perpetual contracts trade above the underlying index price, long position holders pay short position holders.
 When perpetuals trade below the index, the payment flows in reverse.
 Exchanges pay funding on the position notional, though the calculation basis varies by venue.
 Some exchanges use mark price × position size, while others use oracle spot price × size.

 Most exchanges implement caps on funding rates to prevent extreme scenarios.
 For example, Binance caps the BTC perp contract at ±0.3% per 8 hour period.
 Funding cadence is commonly 8 hours on CEXs, but varies widely across platforms.
 For BTCUSDT and certain pairs, if the funding rate hits ±0.3% at the scheduled settlement, Binance switches settlement frequency to hourly until conditions normalize.
 Hyperliquid, as of mid-2025 the largest DEX perp platform by volume and market share, has funding interval of 1 hour while the cap is ±4.00% per hour, a less restrictive cap (allowing larger rates) than typical CEX limits.
+These venue-specific parameters matter for practitioners, but the core takeaway is funding aligns perps to spot while mark price governs liquidation and PnL.

 **Mark price** is an estimate of what a futures contract is truly worth, calculated by exchanges using fair-value formulas that blend several inputs (index/spot prices, bid/ask spreads, sometimes a basis component).
 It prevents traders from getting liquidated when prices jump around wildly due to market manipulation or temporary spikes.
 Exchanges use mark price as a liquidation trigger and for unrealized profit and loss calculation. **Last price**, by contrast, is simply the latest executed trade price of the futures contract, which is significantly more volatile and reactive to specific trading activity.
 It's generally used for displaying the active price while trading.